ooni/ooni.org/content/install/ooniprobe.md

 {{% md %}}
 **On Debian/Ubuntu:**

-Access ooniprobe's web UI in you web's browser at [http://localhost:8842](http://localhost:8842) and go through the setup wizard process to initialize and use ooniprobe.
+Access OONI Probe's web UI in you web's browser at [http://localhost:8842](http://localhost:8842) and go through the setup wizard process to initialize and use OONI Probe.

 {{% /md %}}